Agusioma/engineering-education/articles/kubernetes-clusters-intro/index.md

 - Kubernetes UI

 1. Kubernetes Proxy(```kube-proxy```)

-It enables services not in a cluster to communicate with those in a cluster through a network through a set of rules specified by it.
+It enables services not in a cluster to communicate with those in a cluster through a network through a set of rules it specifies.
 Kubernetes achieves this using an object called the `DaemonSet` which makes the proxy run in every node in the cluster.

 To see the proxies, we use this: